Esmaeili-Ali/Esmaeili-Ali/README.md

 ## I'm Ali.

-Frontend Developer building modern web applications with React and Next.js.
+Software Developer specializing in modern web applications with React and Next.js.

 I believe the best way to learn is by building.